PROXYZ3R0/Cybersecurity/ELK_Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+-What is the main advantage of automating configuration with Ansible?

+ - Allows to make changes across multiple machines at once.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
-- ...
+ - Installed docker.io to house the container.
+ - Installed python3-pip which is a package management system to manage software packages.
+ - Increased Virtual memory to alllow system to carry out multiple processes at once.
+ - Download and launch the Elk Container
+ - Enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.